mpasternak/django-flexible-reports/README.md

 # django-flexible-reports

-A framework for report generation in Django
+A framework for report generation in Django using django-dsl package.